studio-net/laravel-graphql/README.md

 When declaring the `getFilterable` array, you can define filters for fields.

-You can either use a closure, or give class implementing FilterInterface.
+You can either use a closure, an array, or give object of class implementing FilterInterface.

 The closure (or the `FilterInterface::updateBuilder` method) is then called
 with: